His famous theorem has kept all mathematicians in suspense for 350 years. His birthplace has become the principal cultural centre of Lomagne

 Fermat's house displays two permanent exhibitions "Fermat, enfant de la Lomagne" and "Voyage en Mathématique" which lets you discover the life and work of this Mathematical genius.

-You can also make some manipulations and solve some puzzles.
-In addition, you will see the "Szilassi Heptaedre" sculpture at the entrance of the house and a beautiful view of Beaumont on the top of Fermat Tower.
+You can also make some manipulations and solve a few puzzles.
+In addition, you will see the "Szilassi Heptaedre" sculpture at the entrance of the house and a beautiful view of Beaumont on the rooftop of Fermat Tower.

 Family, friends or groups can do the "theorem Chase" in the city (2€).
 More informations

-The role of Fermat-Science Association is to promote a Mathematical culture open to everybody.
+The role of Fermat-Science Association is to promote a Mathematical culture open to everyone.

 It organises the "Fête à Fermat" every year.